 Additional guidance regarding off-campus events and gatherings The purpose of the cancellation of on-campus events is not to encourage holding departmental events in off-campus facilities.
 The Bay Area shelter-in-place orders prohibit people who don’t reside in the same household from gathering for any purpose that is not expressly permitted, such as religious worship or peaceful outdoor protests.
 The shelter-in-place orders do not permit professional meetings or activities such as fundraising events, even if the attendees wear face coverings and maintain physical distance.

 Any employee travel to an event must be consistent with local isolation requirements and all campus policies regarding travel during the pandemic.
 If public health directives change and operational conditions improve, this guidance and the campus prohibition on departmental events will be revisited.

-- Alameda County allows “social pods”, but a departmental event cannot occur within a social pod.
+- Under certain conditions, City of Berkeley Public Health allows “social pods”, but a departmental event cannot occur within a social pod.

 - The shelter-in-place orders attempt to balance the public health necessity that people minimize gatherings with economic interests and the rights of individuals to worship and peacefully assemble.